 Roast until golden and tender, about 30 minutes, tossing once halfway through.

-Transfer the roasted vegetables to a blender, and add in the soaked cashews, vegetable broth, nutritional yeast, salt, and remaining 1 Tablespoon taco seasoning.
+Transfer the roasted vegetables to a blender, and add in the soaked cashews, vegetable broth, nutritional yeast, salt, and remaining 1 Tbsp taco seasoning.
 Blend until very smooth, adding water a few tablespoons at a time as needed to reach your desired consistency.
-(I added about 1/2 cup water for a very thick queso.)

 Transfer to a saucepan and heat over medium until warm.
 Stir in the drained chiles.
 Taste and add salt of additional taco seasoning if desired.